 Direct government ownership and

-Enforcement of stewardship responsibilities by the Commons Trust
+Enforcement of stewardship responsibilities by the Commons Trust(s)

-LD503 To build capacity and deliver a just transition we will need to facilitate a mindset change to a new way of using land.
+LD503 To build capacity and deliver a just transition we will need to facilitate a mind-set change to a new way of using land.
 We will need education, training, and support services.
 It is also critical that there is support for people whose livelihoods will need to change (IN205, MC363).
 Measures will include:

 Public information campaigns